nus-cs2103/website-base/admin/appendixE-gitHub.md

 * `type.Epic` : A big feature which can be broken down into smaller stories e.g. search
 * `type.Story` : A user story
 * `type.Enhancement`: An enhancement to an existing story
-* `type.Task` : Something that needs to be done, but not a story, bug, or an epic. e.g. Move testing code into a new folder)
+* `type.Task` (or `type.Chore`) : Something that needs to be done, but not a story, bug, or an epic. e.g. Move testing code into a new folder)
 * `type.Bug` : A bug

 </tip-box>